 Jessica is special education teacher and K-12 instructional coach for the Waterloo, IA Public School District.
 Jessica has taught inclusive practices and strong differentiation strategies that equitably teach all students in the buildings she supports.

-Main Institute Keynote Speakers
+Inclusion Institute Keynote Speakers

 "Have it All...
 Opportunities for All to Succeed"